yodertv/Reminders/README.md

 - DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
-- Scroll to insert point when it is obscured.
+- Search feature- Scroll to insert point when it is obscured.
 - Display counts of uncompleted tasks from each list on Lists page
 - Capture creation datetime and store with task
 - Support scheduled tasks
-- Search feature
 - Add unit testing.
 - Consider making the build manifest in JSON notation rather than string.
 - Minimize trips to server.
 Keep data cached between pages.